UTA-Advanced-Detector-Technologies/how_to_use_github/README.md

 7. Click **Create pull request** again to finalize.
 8. Once reviewers approve, click **Merge pull request**, choose your merge method (e.g. “Squash and merge”), and confirm.
 9. After merging, you can safely delete your feature branch by clicking **Delete branch** on the "Branches" page.

+---
+# Branching Strategy for Library Development

+## Branches

+- **main**
+  - Reflects the latest stable release.
+  - No direct commits or pull requests.
+  - New releases are merged here only after they’ve been fully tested.

+- **development**
+  - Primary branch for ongoing work.
+  - All feature/fix branches should fork from here.
+  - All pull requests should target this branch.

+- **release/vX.Y.Z**
+  - One branch per released version (for example, `release/v1.2.0`).
+  - Created from `main` at release time.
+  - Frozen after creation—only critical fixes go here.